mackenziewritescode/infinite-photos/README.md

     }
   });
 ```

-In the last entry of the array we pass a ref; we will be using this as a reference point in our pagination.
+In the last entry of the array we pass a `ref`; we will be using this as a reference point in our pagination.

 Finally, we have the infinite-scrolling component.
 Here we use JaveScript's `IntersectionObserver` to watch for the last item in the array.
 When that item is visible, our page counter increases and `usePhotoSeach` fetches new items from that page.

 ```
  const observer = useRef();